Nirpat3/RapidSupport/replit.md

 ### Authentication & Authorization
 The platform uses session-based authentication with role-based access control (Admin, Agent, Customer) and anonymous customer support.
 Anonymous customer sessions are tracked via `sessionId`.
 Security measures include bcrypt for password hashing, secure session configuration, CSRF protection, and PII-safe logging.

+### User Permission System
+A comprehensive granular permission system allows administrators to control staff access at the feature level.
+Each user can have permissions set for individual features with three levels: Hidden (feature is completely hidden from user), View (read-only access), and Edit (full access).
+Admins have full access to all features by default.
+The system includes a User Management page accessible only to admins, where permissions can be assigned per user per feature.
+The sidebar dynamically shows/hides menu items based on user permissions.
+Permission checking is enforced both on the frontend (UI hiding) and backend (API authorization).

 ### Real-time Features
 A custom WebSocket server facilitates real-time chat for both staff and customers.
 It includes connection management, user presence tracking, conversation-based message routing, real-time message broadcasting with delivery status, and typing indicators.
 An anonymous customer widget supports information collection and session persistence.